220005250/alx-system_engineering-devops/0x02-shell_redirections/README.md

-#!/bin/bash
+#Shell I/O Redirection and filters folder

-This is a README.md file containg task 0 script
+##This is a README.md file containg scripts for 0x02-shell_redirections

+Scripts:
+  - 0-hello_world: This script prints Hello World to the standard output